Rucchao/Rucchao.github.io/index.md

 **[2022.3.10]** We will give a new tutorial at SIGMOD 2022!
 The title is "HTAP Databases: What is New and What is Next".
 See you at SIGMOD 2022! [[Website]](https://2022.sigmod.org/sigmod_tutorials.shtml)

-**[2021.4.19]** I have successfully defended my PhD thesis!
-Thank you all who helped me complete the dissertation! [[More Details]](https://www2.helsinki.fi/en/news/education-news/phd-candidate-chao-zhang-successfully-defended-his-thesis).

-**[2021.1.7]** We will give a new tutorial at DASFAA 2021!
-The title is "Multi-Model Data Query Languages and Processing Paradigms". [[More Details]](https://www.helsinki.fi/en/news/data-science-news/new-tutorial-at-dasfaa-2021).

-**[2020.8.26]** We will give a new tutorial for IEEE Big Data 2020!
-The title is "Big Data System Benchmarking: State of the Art, Current Practices, and Open Challenges". [[More Details]](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms/ieee-big-data-2020-tutorial).

 #### Ph.D.
 Thesis

 Chao Zhang, "Performance Benchmarking and Query Optimization for Multi-Model Databases", Ph.D.
 Thesis, May, 2021.[[Link]](http://urn.fi/URN:ISBN:978-951-51-7198-6)